awsdocs/amazon-chime-administration-guide/doc_source/network-config.md

 ## Common<a name="common"></a>

-The following destinations and ports are recommended when running Amazon Chime in your environment\.
+The following destinations and ports are required when running Amazon Chime in your environment\.

 | Destination | Ports |